Sahil-958/notes_stuff/software_engineering/unit_3/software_testing.md

 5. Regression testing (discussed later in this section) may be conducted to ensure that new errors have not been introduced.
 The process continues from step 2 until the entire program structure is built.

 The top-down integration strategy verifies major control or decision points early in the test process.
 In a “well-factored” program structure, decision making occurs at upper levels in the hierarchy and is therefore encountered first.
 If major control problems do exist, early recognition is essential.
 If depth-first integration is selected, a complete function of the software may be implemented and demonstrated.
 Early demonstration of functional capability is a confidence builder for all stakeholders.
 Top-down strategy sounds relatively uncomplicated, but in practice, logistical problems can arise.
 The most common of these problems occurs when processing at low levels in the hierarchy is required to adequately test upper levels.
 Stubs replace low-level modules at the beginning of top-down testing; therefore, no significant data can flow upward in the program structure.
-As a tester, you are left with three choices: (1) delay many tests until stubs are replaced with actual modules, (2) develop stubs that perform limited functions that simulate the actual module, or (3) integrate the software from the bottom of the hierarchy upward.
-The first approach (delay tests until stubs are replaced by actual modules) can cause you to lose some control over correspondence between specific tests and incorporation of specific modules.
+As a tester, you are left with three choices:

+1. delay many tests until stubs are replaced with actual modules,
+2. develop stubs that perform limited functions that simulate the actual module, or
+3. integrate the software from the bottom of the hierarchy upward.

+The first approach (delay tests until stubs are replaced by actual modules. can cause you to lose some control over correspondence between specific tests and incorporation of specific modules.
 This can lead to difficulty in determining the cause of errors and tends to violate the highly constrained nature of the top-down approach.
 The second approach is workable but can lead to significant overhead, as stubs become more and more complex.
 The third approach, called bottom-up integration is discussed in the paragraphs that follow.

 ### Bottom-Up Integration